kevinnz/USB-Buddy/README.md

 ## About the Project

-I'm not a real hacker and <INSERT JOKE ABOUT The Year of Linux on the desktop>.
+I'm not a real hacker and INSERT JOKE ABOUT The Year of Linux on the desktop.
 I run MacOS Seria and the port of USB Carany to Mac is not yet complete.
 I can write a bit of code and have always want to create a nativa Mac Application.

 ### Why are you using 3rd party libraries?